dylanklark/JavaGroupProjectCardGame/README.md

 Henry Moore- Did all the graphic design work and UI designs.

 Enrique Leon- Implemented the graphic design work into fxml.

+Link to the original repository if interested in the development progression- https://github.com/EnriqueLeonR/GroupProjectCardGame